 Lipedema is categorized as lipomatosis, also known as a subcutaneous fat disease that is characterized by abnormal fibrosis of the subcutaneous fat tissue.
 Fibrosis (also known as fibrotic scarring), is a pathological wound healing in which connective tissue replaces normal tissue, eventually leading to the formation of permanent scar tissue.
 The fibrosis of Lipedema fat tissue or lipomatosis gives it a hard, nodular feeling when touched.

-Early stage Lipedema (Stage 1) has small nodules the size of small seeds or peas, which often appear pearl-size.
-Middle stage Lipedema (Stage 2) has larger nodules which feel like the size walnuts or a gumball.
+Early-stage Lipedema (Stage 1) has small nodules the size of small seeds or peas, which often appear pearl-size.
+Middle stage Lipedema (Stage 2) has larger nodules that feel like the size walnuts or a gumball.
 Later stage Lipedema (Stage 3) is characterized by the presence of lobules that are typically the same size as the nodules in Stage 2, with other larger nodules up to the size of a plum.

 Nodules for the Diagnosis of Lipedema

 The nodules felt on the skin are important criteria for diagnosing Lipedema.
 Nodular or bumpy subcutaneous fat occurs with other conditions or diseases such as cellulite or obesity and other fat disorders, however, subcutaneous nodules must be present to diagnose lipedema.
 These nodules represent excess and slightly disorganized fibrosis of the subcutaneous tissue.
 Inflammation of the adipose tissue in lipedema is likely the cause of this fibrosis.